Illuminance standards

 - 5000–6500 K (cool white) – warehouses, production facilities, utility rooms.
 Maximum contrast.

-For offices we recommend 4000 K — physiologically comfortable light for long hours of computer work.
+For offices, 4000 K is the recommended choice – physiologically comfortable light for long hours of computer work.

 Colour rendering index (CRI/Ra)